CivicActions/accessibility/_posts/2021-05-07-automated-text-feedback-using-retext-to-ensure-our-text-meets-our-standards.md

 ### Additional considerations

-We are interested in adding [retextjs/retext-simplify plugin](https://github.com/retextjs/retext-simplify) to check phrases for simpler alternatives and maybe reduce the age for readability.
-These changes could help lower the barrier for this and other sites when considering their audiences and the impact the text can/cannot have on them.
+We are interested in adding [retextjs/retext-simplify plugin](https://github.com/retextjs/retext-simplify) to check phrases for simpler alternatives.
+Maybe reduce the age for readability as well.

 ## Conclusion